markymawk/BrawlCratePlugins/README.md

 List all materials to which the selected LightSet index or Fog index is assigned.

+## 4.12 Trim CHR Animation
+**Usage: ** Right-click a CHR0 animation or CHR0 entry node

+Set a new start and end frame for the selected CHR0 animation, trimming it to the set length
 </details>
 <details>
 <summary><h1>5.
 Generic node operations</h1></summary>